-While on site, evidence collection continues through additional document reviews and interviews with key district and school stakeholders.
-After collecting evidence, the review team meets to confirm, refute, and modify its hypotheses about school performance, implementation of actions the school was previously required to take, including fidelity to the actions, and communicates its observations to the school leadership.
-The review team listens to the school's responses and makes every effort to follow up on evidence that the school indicates the team should collect.
+While on site, evidence collection continues through additional document reviews, classroom visits, and interviews with key district and school stakeholders.
+After collecting evidence, the site visit team meets to confirm, refute, and modify its hypotheses about school performance.
+The site visit team listens to the school's responses and makes every effort to follow up on evidence that the school indicates the team should collect.